 Report on the Audit of the Financial Statements

-We have audited the financial statements of Ashiana IspatLimited ("the Company") which comprise the balance sheet as at 31st March 2019 and the statementof profit and loss ((including other comprehensive income) Statement of changes in equityand statement of cash flows for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information.
+We have audited the accompanying financial statements of Ashiana IspatLimited ("the Company") which comprise the balance sheet as at 31st March 2020the statement of profit and loss (including other comprehensive income) statement ofchanges in equity and statement of cash flows for the year then ended and notes to thefinancial statements including a summary of the significant accounting policies and otherexplanatory information.

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid financial statements give the information required by theCompanies Act 2013 in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of thestate of affairs of theCompany as at March 31 2019 and its profit (including other comprehensive income)changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid financial statements give the information requiredby the Companies Act 2013 ("Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2020 and loss and other comprehensiveincome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act 2013.
-Our responsibilities under thoseStandards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
-Weare independent of the Company inaccordance with the Code of Ethics issued by theInstitute of Chartered Accountants ofIndia together with the independencerequirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rules thereunder and we have fulfilled our other ethicalindependent responsibilities in accordance with theserequirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion.
+We conducted our audit of the financial statements in accordance withthe Standards on Auditing (SAs) specified under section 143(10) of the Act.
+Ourresponsibilities under those SAs are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
+Weare independent of the Company in accordance with the Code of Ethics issued by theInstitute of Chartered Accountants of India (ICAI) together with the independencerequirements that are relevant to our audit of the financial statements under theprovisions of the Act and the Rules thereunder and we have fulfilled our other ethicalindependent responsibilities in accordance with these requirements and the ICAI Code ofEthics.
+We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion on financial statements.

 Key Audit Matters